 The different types of home insurance

-How much cover do I actually need?
+How much cover do I need?

-Pick the right level of excess
+Pick the right excess

 Look after your home

-That means things like checking over the quality of your roof every year or so, replacing any locks that break on your windows and doors, clearing out your drains and gutters and acting swiftly if and when any issues appear.
+That means things like checking over the quality of your roof every year or so, replacing any locks that break on your windows and doors, clearing out your drains and gutters and acting swiftly if any issues appear.

 Improve your home’s security

-Avoiding accidental damage
+Avoid accidental damage